Skip to main content

 Car

-Decades after they were first cobbled together by enthusiastic amateurs, they are coming to be recognized as perhaps the supreme folk art of the American century
+Decades after they were first cobbled together by enthusiastic amateurs, they are coming to be recognized as one of the supreme folk arts of the American century.

 The scene was faintly outrageous.
 Purists turned their heads away in disgust, the unintiated gaped, and a few of the anointed smiled.